-BARCELONA, Spain (AP) – The family of Rafael Nadal is leaving the executive board of the Spanish soccer team Mallorca, citing a conflict of interest.
+BARCELONA, Spain (AP) – The family of tennis star Rafael Nadal is leaving Spanish club Mallorca's executive board because it is unhappy with the departure of Michael Laudrup as coach.

 ''There is an important crisis in the club because there are members of the board who do not agree with the manner in which (Mallorca vice president Lorenzo) Serra Ferrer is managing the club,'' Mallorca spokesman Jordi Jimenez told The Associated Press on Monday.

 The Nadal family released a statement Monday saying that their representative, Fernando Martos, was abandoning the Spanish football club's board due to a conflict of interest because Miguel Angel Nadal, a former Spain international and uncle of Rafael Nadal, took over as caretaker coach last weekend.

 But Jimenez said that the conflict of interest was only the Nadals' ''formal argument'' for leaving the board.

 ''Just a week ago Rafa Nadal made some critical statements about the handling of Laudrup's exit, saying it gave the club a bad image,'' Jimenez said.